Table of Contents Hide

 - How do my customers use my product/service, and under what conditions?

 - Which of my features are most talked about?
-What are the topics most often broached in relation to my brand?
+What are the topics most often broached about my brand?
 What has prompted spikes in conversation about my business or brand?

 - What do people enjoy most about my brand or offering?